 The first mention of the church is contained in a document from 1263, in which the Pomeranian prince Barnim I donates patronage over the church to the monastery in Ückermünde on the Zalew Szczeciński.
 From the second half of the 13th century, Moryń together with the neighboring territories of the border of the Duchy of Pomerania was incorporated into the Brandenburg state.
 In 1350, the margraves Ludwik the Older and Ludwik the Roman donated patronage over the church in Moryń to the collegiate church of Myślenice.
 In the early modern period, the patronage of the Protestant church was performed by the members of the von Schönebeck family, managing the estates in Moryń and Gądno.
 In the nineteenth century, small amounts of renovation work were carried out in the temple.
 From 1945, it is a roman Catholic parish.

-The interior of the church is covered with the ceiling.
+The interior of the church is covered with the timber ceiling, only the side aisles, which outer walls are much lower than the arcades, were covered directly with the mono-pitched roofs.
 In the presbytery there is a unique stone altar from the period of construction of the church – the oldest of its kind in Poland.
 The interior of the temple is also decorated with medieval wall polychromes.
 The interesting figural representation is painted in the lower part of the transept arcade.
 Dated in the first half fifteenth century, depicts two devils sitting at the table and one playing the flute.
 The neighboring scene shows the devil pushing two female figures into the dish.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.